Present in United Kingdom

 It was not known to be present in the UK until 2008, when a breeding population was discovered in pine forests near Kiltarlity, in the Beauly catchment west of Inverness, northern Scotland.
 We have so far been unable to confirm whether this is a remnant native population or a comparatively recent introduction.
 Further information is available under ‘Origins and background’ below.

 Pine-tree lappet moth caterpillars feed on pine needles (pictured), causing extensive defoliation when the population gets extremely high.
 In some parts of its range, such as Poland and Germany, damage has covered thousands of hectares and can continue for up to eight years before the population declines.
+In other countries outbreaks have been less frequent and have tended to cover smaller areas.

 If climatic conditions in Scotland become more favourable to the moth its population could increase and help it to spread into new areas.
 Any death and weakening of significant numbers of pine trees could risk serious ecological disruption to Scotland's forests.